How to Setup and Use Google Postmaster Tool

 What is the Google Postmaster tool?

-A google postmaster tool is a free service that allows email senders to monitor and improve email deliverability.
+A Google Postmaster tool is a free service that allows email senders to monitor and improve email deliverability.
 It provides insights into email performance and sender reputation, such as spam complaints, bounce rates, and authentication status.

-Setting up the Google postmaster tool is strongly recommended if your contact list contains a sizable percentage of Gmail users to get valuable data.
+Setting up the Google Postmaster tool is strongly recommended if your contact list contains a sizable percentage of Gmail users to get valuable data.

 Here is a peek into what you can get from the tool: